Signature scents, music, mannequins wearing the latest styles…

 There are several ways to communicate order confirmation with your customers, whether it’s through a simple transactional email or sending a text message.

 Shipping details and tracking

-Once you fulfill and ship orders, customers expect an update during the last-mile delivery stage.
+Once you fulfil and ship orders, customers expect an update during the last-mile delivery stage.
 Ecommerce order tracking allows you to monitor all of your online orders and shipments and communicate the order status to your customers (e.g., estimated delivery dates).
 This plays a key role in the customer experience, letting buyers know what to expect for their delivery and be notified of any delays right away.

-Major shipping carriers like Aus Post offer different levels of services based on your needs, from affordable ground shipping to expedited shipping via air.
+Major shipping couriers like Aus Post offer different levels of services based on your needs, from affordable ground shipping to expedited shipping via air.
 With that said, paying for premium shipping to meet customer expectations isn’t your only option.